 - Restricted airflow

 - Bigger energy bills

 If you remove your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to replace it.
-If it’s a simple disposable air filter, just replace it with a like-size new one.
+If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to get a new one.
+If it’s a simple disposable air filter, just get a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
-Refer to the filter packaging to see how long the new air filter is designed to be used.
+Check the filter packaging to see how long the new air filter is supposed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.

 - One of the simplest tasks that homeowners can do is check the thermostat.

 - Ensure it is set to Heat and not Cool, and that the temperature setting is above the current indoor temperature.

 - If you can’t remember the last time you replaced your thermostat’s battery, now is the best time to do so.

 - When first going over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating properly and heating your home’s air.